-Have a look at the Mallee at this point.
-See the other tree growing with it? (photo-right)
+Have a look at the Mallees at this point.
+Can you see the other trees growing with them?

-It is a Quandong tree which make good use of available resources in the arid environment.
+These are Quandong trees which make good use of available resources in the arid environment.

 Quandongs tap into the roots of existing trees to obtain water and nutrients, as well as growing their own.
 This helps them to get established in this harsh environment.